Nekele4/Armagundon/README.md

 The best thing is Defold is fully open-source.

-(I didn't have to advertise Defold, I just love it so much)
+(I didn't have to advertise Defold, I just love it so much) I don't know why it says this is made in Go the programming language and I can't remove it.